briandorsey/mtmws_cards/backyard_rain/README.md

 Nature soundscape audio.
 A cozy rain ambience mix for background listening.
 You control the intensity.
 This card plays rain ambience which was recorded in my backyard.

 * Use the main knob to adjust rain intensity. (it cross fades between three recordings)
-* Never hear the loops: detailed natural recordings recordings of different lengths and slowly adjusted playback mix.
+* Never hear the loops: detailed natural recordings of different lengths and slowly crossfaded playback mix.
 (LFO mixed with main knob.)
+* In synth terms, you could think of it as a noise oscillator sourced from nature.

 *"It's such a cozy little app."* -- my brother